 The Deductible applies to each Covered Person each calendar year.
-The family Deductible is met once two or more covered members of a family meet the family maximum amount as listed on the applicable Schedule of Benefits insert to this booklet.
+The family Deductible is met once two or more covered members of a family meet the family maximum amount as listed on the applicable Summary of Benefits and Coverage.
 Once an individual Deductible is met, no further Deductibles are required for that year on that individual.
 Once the family Deductible is met no further Deductibles are required for that year.

 Normally, the individual Deductible is applied to each member of the family.
-However, if two or more covered members of a family are injured in the same accident, the medical expenses that result from the accident will be combined and only one Deductible will apply to all expenses incurred because of that accident.
+For example, if two or more covered members of a family are injured in the same accident, the medical expenses that result from the accident will be combined and only one Deductible will apply to all expenses incurred because of that accident.